chiraranw/micro-services-with-spring-cloud/README.md

 - ms-discovery-server - Eureka (Netflix Service Discovery Server)
 - ms-library - the REST API that is recieving Request from the fron-end application
 - ms-book-service - Handles all `Book`s Request
-- ms-members-services - Handles all `Memember`s Request
+- ms-members-services - Handles all `Member`s Request

 # Configurations